-TSSP - The Discovery of
+TSSP - The

 Like all of us, scientists are shaped by the world around them.
 We will explore how ideas in biology and geology were shaped by social forces, such as religious beliefs, world view, and recognized authorities.
 The discovery of the prehistoric world, the modern renaissance of the dinosaur, and theories of mass extinction are great examples of how science often reflects theology, philosophy and society.
 We will conclude with a survey of creationism and intelligent design, which remind us that philosophy can not only shape scientific theory, but replace it as well.